 Selenium metabolites can also regulate cell cycles and apoptosis, and aid in tumor regulation.

 The synthetic form called MethylSelenic Acid can be directly reduced into methylselenol and can avoid the B-lysase enzyme intermediate commonly seen with dietary selenium.

-Selenium has been noted in the past to aid glucose metabolism via acting as an insulin mimetic and thus aiding the deposition of glucose into both fat and muscle cells.
+Selenium has been noted in the past to aid glucose metabolism by acting as an insulin mimetic and thus, aiding the deposition of glucose into both fat and muscle cells.
 These effects have also been seen in vivo.

-In populations that have sufficient selenium status, epidemiological research and one intervention have suggested that further supplementation may increase the risk for insulin resistance and Type II Diabetes.
+In populations that have sufficient selenium status, epidemiological research and one intervention have suggested that further supplementation may increase the risk for insulin resistance and type 2 diabetes.
 The intervention was dosed at 200mcg daily.

 This may be an issue of selenium being anti-diabetic acutely (via acting as an insulin-mimetic and aiding in glucose deposition) but over time damaging beta-cells and exerting the opposite effect and being pro-diabetic.